Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2025-11-01-preview/types.md

 ## Capacity
 ### Properties
-* **totalThroughputLimit**: int {minValue: -1}: The total throughput limit imposed on the account.
+* **totalThroughputLimit**: int: The total throughput limit imposed on the account.
 A totalThroughputLimit of 2000 imposes a strict limit of max throughput that can be provisioned on that account to be 2000.
 A totalThroughputLimit of -1 indicates no limits on provisioning of throughput.

 ## CapacityModeChangeTransitionState
 ### Properties